„Tisza Cup” International HF Radio Contest details

 20, 15 and 10 meter amateur bands.
 Observance of established band plans is strongly

-3. Date and Contest Period: The third full weekend of August every year, beginning 12:00
+3. Date and Contest Period: The first full weekend of June every year, beginning 12:00

 (SO) and Multi operator (MO) stations may operate the entire 24-hour period.

 4. Mode: Only CW (A1A), recommended CQ format is: CQ TEST TC

 - High Power: Total output power must not exceed 1500 W on any band at any time.

 - Low Power: Total output power must not exceed 100 W on any band at any time.

 - QRP Power: Total output power must not exceed 5 W on any band at any time.

 6. Each entrant undertakes to abide by the rules of this notice, the provisions applicable to

 her/him by the authorities of her/his own country and to accept the decisions of the